Looking for cool and quirky hotels in London? Here are 21 fabulous and unusual places to stay for your trip.

-I’m not sure about you, but I often find myself torn between the convenience of a hotel (hello, 24-hour reception) and the homely charm of a rental.
+We’re not sure about you, but we often find ourselves torn between the convenience of a hotel (hello, 24-hour reception) and the homely charm of a rental.

-Luckily, you can enjoy the best of both worlds with Artist’s Residence, one of my favourite funky hotels in London.
+Luckily, you can enjoy the best of both worlds with Artist’s Residence, one of our favourite funky hotels in London.

 Each room is carefully and uniquely decorated, with a particular highlight being the amazing art pieces on the walls.
 (No boring old flowers here, thank you very much.)

 Plus, there are only ten rooms in the whole property, so you can expect some personal attention.

 You can also expect all the convenience that comes with a luxury hotel – including a prohibition themed cocktail bar.

 This quirky hotel in central London enjoys an enviable location close to the city’s main attractions.
 It’s just a short stroll to must-sees like Buckingham Palace, while there’s also brilliant shopping, dining and nightlife in the area.

 If you’re looking for quirky places to stay in London, look no further than The Zetter Townhouse.

 This is where we imagine our eccentric old great-Aunt would live, if we had an eccentric old great-Aunt.